 If a facility determines the organic solvent it uses contains hazardous chemical compounds, the facility may want to evaluate replacing the solvents with non-hazardous versions.
 The following are some of the common, hazardous chemical compounds found within spent halogenated and non-halogenated organic solvents used in degreasing operations:

-A “cold cleaner degreaser” is defined as a tank containing organic solvent at a temperature below the boiling point of the solvent used to spray, brush, flush, or immerse an article for the purpose of cleaning or degreasing the article.
+A “cold cleaner degreaser” is defined as a tank containing organic solvent at a temperature below the boiling point of the solvent used to spray, brush, flush, or immerse an article for the purpose of cleaning or degreasing.
 Wipe cleaning activities are not considered cold cleaner degreasers.

-Cold cleaner degreasers are very prevalent and can be found within many types of businesses from a small specialized shop to a large manufacturing operation.
-Cold cleaners utilized for maintenance purposes are usually small, more numerous, and generally use petroleum solvents such as mineral spirits.
+Cold cleaner degreasers are prevalent and can be located throughout a business.
+Ones utilized for maintenance purposes are usually small and generally use mineral spirits.
 They are often times overlooked and not thought of as being regulated.

-The limitation is, solvents used shall not have a VOC composite partial vapor pressure exceeding one (1) millimeter of mercury (nineteen-thousandths (0.019) pound per square inch) measured at twenty (20) degrees Celsius (sixty-eight (68) degrees Fahrenheit).
+326 IAC 8-3 restricts the maximum vapor pressure of the organic solvent used within a cold cleaner degreaser to less than one (1) millimeter of mercury (nineteen-thousandths (0.019) pound per square inch) measured at twenty (20) degrees Celsius (sixty-eight (68) degrees Fahrenheit).
 This limit is currently in effect for Clark, Floyd, Lake and Porter counties, and takes effect state-wide beginning January 1, 2015.
+Except for those four (4) counties, 326 IAC 8-3 is not applicable to solvents where the VOC is less than one percent (1%) by weight excluding VOCs having been determined not to significantly contribute to the formation of ground-level ozone.

 As of December 1997, degreasing operations utilizing chlorinated solvents in a container with a capacity greater than two (2) gallons or a solvent having a chlorinated content of five percent (5%) or more must follow the applicable regulations under the federal National Emission Standard for Halogenated Solvent Cleaning, 40 CFR 63, Subpart T and 326 IAC 20-6, Halogenated Solvent Cleaning.
 Subpart T requires degreasing operations to install equipment and implement standardized work practices to reduce emissions from the following chlorinated solvents.